matejlatin/matejlatin.co.uk/_posts/2018-08-27-buzz-junkie.md

 A wave of emotions hits me.
 Excitement, mixed with a bit of fear and anticipation—is it someone who needs my help?
 Someone from my subscribers telling me about their story?
 Is it someone sending me feedback about my book?
 I jump from my armchair and frantically rush to press the button to turn the screen back on.
 The moments seem like minutes before I finally get to see what the notifications is.
 It’s Twitter.
 “Rob White just liked a photo by Hung Lee…” What?!
 Who the fuck are these people and why the fuck should I care?
 You disturbed my morning routine, made me get up from the chair, destroyed my focus, made me feel anxious and interrupted me while reading the book and this is what I get in return?!

 {% include quote-float-right.html quote="What?!
-Who the fuck are these people and why the fuck should I care?" %}
+Who the fuck are these people and why the fuck should I&nbsp;care?" %}

 I used to take my phone everywhere with me—always in my side pocket.
 I would jump on it like a starved lion jumps on a fresh piece of meat whenever it buzzed.
 I would check in on it even when it didn’t buzz.
 Shit, sometimes I would even check it a couple of times in a single minute.
 I always expected something important and meaningful to show up on that screen but most of the time, the screen was either full of junk or worse—empty.
 When it was empty I would go on and unlock the phone and start checking in on every app that I commonly used. *There’s gotta be something there but the notification probably didn’t come through*, is what I was thinking.